michielplatteau/CCBDA_project/README.md

  * But in case one of us didn't want to do this, they could just write their credentials in the settings file.
  * Reviewing this right now, we see that this was not the best approach, as credentials can be pushed to the repo in this way.
 In future works we should avoid doing this and use configurations, as we learned in the labs.
 4. Backing services
  * We used postgres SQL as a database.
-This way all our data is saved in a stateless way and is replacable by other equivalent resources.
+This way all our data is saved in a stateless way and is replaceable by other equivalent resources.
 Our data gets loaded from the database by our main application during run time.
  * This reduces our codes complexity, seperates different processes and increases flexibility.
  * We treat this as an attached resource